-A 250-hp, 3.2-liter V-6 will be available in the A3 toward the end of the calendar year.
-That version will be fitted with quattro all-wheel drive and the Direct Shift Gearbox.
+A 250-hp, 3.2-liter V-6 version fitted with quattro all-wheel drive and Audi's Direct Shift Gearbox is also available.
 Inspired by racing technology, the Direct Shift Gearbox permits quick gear changes with uninterrupted traction, combining the advantages of a six-speed manual with an automatic transmission.

-A single-frame tapered grille — patterned after the one on the company's redesigned A6 — dominates the front end of the A3 and is flanked by clear-lens headlights.
-Audi claims the front end imparts an "extremely self-confident and forceful character."
+On other models, a single-frame tapered grille — patterned after the one on the company's redesigned A6 — dominates the front end of the A3 and is flanked by clear-lens headlights.
+Audi says the front end imparts an "extremely self-confident and forceful character."
 Like typical coupe models, the A3's profile gets flatter toward the rear.
 Round wheel arches enhance the A3's stance.

 Rear-end styling "is as discreet as it is impressive," according to Audi.
 It includes dual exhaust outlets and wraparound taillights.
 MacPherson struts are used for the front suspension, while a four-link independent suspension is used in the rear.
 Electromechanical steering offers speed-dependent power assistance.
 Alloy wheels hold standard 17-inch tires.